 - 4. Must limit major professional activity to the field of plastic surgery and/or hand surgery. - 5.
 Must maintain an ethical standing in the profession and moral status in the community acceptable to the American Board of Plastic Surgery, Inc. (ABPS) and in conformity with the Code of Ethics of the Board.
 Moral and ethical practices that do not conform to the Board's Code of Ethics may result in rejection of an application or in deferral of examination until such matters have been satisfactorily resolved. - 6.
 Must be actively engaged in the practice of hand surgery as indicated by holding full operating privileges in an accredited hospital throughout the examination process. - Letters of verification of current hospital medical staff privileges in hand surgery and/or plastic surgery must be provided to the Board from all medical staff office(s) of each institution.
 Start and end dates of privileges must be listed. - Accreditation Certificates from Outpatient Surgical Facilities: Certificates or currently-dated documentation verifying the accreditation or the accreditation in process of all non-hospital surgical facilities, where the diplomate operates, must be provided.
 It is expected that all surgery performed under IV sedation or general anesthetic is performed in an accredited center. - 7.
-Must complete a hand surgery fellowship of 12 consecutive months.
-Diplomates who entered a fellowship in Hand Surgery July 1, 1999 and thereafter must satisfactorily complete a 12-month fellowship which is accredited by the

-Accreditation Council for Graduate Medical Education (ACGME).
+Must complete a hand surgery fellowship of 12 consecutive months, with a minimum of 48 clinical weeks.
+Diplomates who entered a fellowship in Hand Surgery July 1, 1999 and thereafter must satisfactorily complete a 12-month fellowship which is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 The fellowship may be taken either before or after plastic surgery residency, as long as all of the requirements of both the residency and fellowship have been fulfilled.
+A Hand Surgery Operation Log (HSOL) from the fellowship must be submitted as part of the Exam Application.